click2cloud-ashwin/Resource_Partition_APIs/README.md

 http://192.168.1.243:8080/api/v1/namespaces/
 ````

-#### Note: The referal yaml can like below where one can have to pass
+**Note: The referal yaml can be like below where one can have to pass**\
-####       the name of the namespace in value of ‘name’ key (for example here name of namespace is “test-namespace”)
+the name of the namespace in value of `name` key (for example here name of namespace is “test-namespace”)

 ```bigquery
 apiVersion: v1